VierEck/aos-stuff/ReadMe.md

-you are free to use these
+you are free to copy, use, modify and share these